-On the 17th of September, 1868, was fought the hardest battle between the white men and the plains Indians in the annals of the West.
-It was fought on the Arickaree fork of the Republican River, a few miles from the southwest corner of Nebraska and not far from the present town of Wray, Colorado, on the Denver line of the Burlington road.
 Fifty-one scouts and frontiersmen under the command of Colonel George A. Forsyth stood off, on a little sandbar in the river, the combined forces of the Northern Cheyenne, Arapaho, and Oglala Sioux for nine days.
-They lost more than one third their own number in killed and wounded, while the Indian loss was many times as great.
+They lost more than one-third of their men killed and wounded, while the Indian loss was many times as great.

-For months these Indians had been murdering the settlers and travelers in western Nebraska and Kansas.
+These Indians had been murdering the settlers and travelers in western Nebraska and Kansas for months.
 Soldiers were sent to pursue them but always arrived on the scene of their action after the Indians were gone, finding nothing but the melancholy duty of burying the murdered citizens.

-Forsyth raised a company of fifty frontiersmen.
-Many of them had lost their dearest friends and relatives to the Indians.
+Forsyth raised a company of 50 frontiersmen, many of whom had lost their dearest friends and relatives to the Indians.
 Some of them were noted scouts.
 All of them enlisted to fight.

-Early in September, this little command started from the place of the latest Indian murder near Fort Wallace, Kansas.
+Early in September, this small command started from the place of the latest Indian murder near Fort Wallace, Kansas.
 They struck a trail leading to the Republican River.
-Following the trail up the Republican River in Nebraska it was joined by other trails and still others until the little party of fifty men was traveling a great beaten road, as wide as the Oregon Trail, made by thousands of Indians and ponies, and with hundreds of campfires where they stopped at night.
+Following the trail to Nebraska, it was joined by other trails and still others until the little party of 50 men was traveling a great beaten road, as wide as the Oregon Trail, made by thousands of Indians and ponies, and with hundreds of campfires where they stopped at night.
 It seemed a crazy act to follow so great a trail with so small a party, but the little band had started out to find and fight Indians and kept on.

-On the afternoon of September 16th, the Indian signs were very fresh and Forsyth resolved to go into camp early, rest his men and be ready to strike the Indians the next day.
+On the afternoon of September 16, the Indian signs were very fresh, and Forsyth resolved to go into camp early, rest his men and be ready to strike the Indians the next day.
 An extra number of men were posted on picket duty to prevent surprise.
 In the earliest gray of the next morning, the men were up and saddling their horses when there came a volley of shots from the pickets followed by the yell and rush of Indians.
-The savages had expected to find the soldiers asleep and their horses out feeding.
-Their plan was to stampede the horses and leave the soldiers on foot in the open prairie where they could easily surround them and cut them off.
-They found their horses saddled, every scout ready with his rifle, and soon retreated out of reach of the white men’s bullets.
+The attackers expected to find the soldiers asleep and their horses out feeding.
+They planned to stampede the horses and leave the soldiers on foot in the open prairie where they could easily surround them and cut them off.
+However, they found their horses saddled, every scout ready with his rifle, and soon retreated out of reach of the white men’s bullets.
 As daylight broke, Grover, the head scout, exclaimed, “Look at the Indians!”
 The hills on both sides of the little valley swarmed with them.
-None of the scouts had ever before seen so many hostile Indians in one body.
+None of the scouts had ever seen so many hostile Indians in one group.

 Forsyth saw the situation at a glance.
 A few hundred yards away in the middle of the river was a sandbar island having one cottonwood tree and a growth of willows.
 It was the only cover in the valley.
-At the word of command, the scouts dashed forward through the water to the island.
-Every man tied his horse strongly to a willow bush and dropping on his knee held his rifle in one hand and dug a hole in the sand with the other.
+The scouts dashed forward through the water to the island at the word of command.
+Every man tied his horse firmly to a willow bush and, dropping on his knee, held his rifle in one hand and dug a hole in the sand with the other.
 This move was a complete surprise to the Indians.
 They had expected to eat up the little band at one mouthful.
 They now saw them making a fort out of the little island.
 The Indians crowded up to the bank on both sides of the river and filled the air with a storm of bullets and arrows.
 A number of the scouts were killed and wounded, while the poor horses plunged and struggled in misery until they fell in death.

 The fire of the Indians was very hot and accurate.
-Colonel Forsyth had his leg broken by a bullet and his second in command, Lieutenant Frederick H. Beecher, a nephew of Henry Ward Beecher, was killed.
-Forsyth cut the bullet from his leg, which he bandaged with his own hands, telling his men to be steady, to help each other, and to make every shot count.
-In the course of an hour, the men became calmer.
+Colonel Forsyth had his leg broken by a bullet, and his second in command, Lieutenant Frederick H. Beecher, a nephew of Henry Ward Beecher, was killed.
+Forsyth cut the bullet from his leg, which he bandaged with his own hands, telling his men to be steady, help each other, and make every shot count.
+In an hour, the men became calmer.
 They were getting a good cover with sand and dead horses.
-Every time an Indian showed himself within range a bullet went after him.
-This discouraged the Indians so much that they drew back, while the scouts took the time to care for the wounded and to throw up more sand.
+Every time an Indian showed himself within range, a bullet went after him.
+This discouraged the Indians so much that they drew back, while the scouts took the time to care for the wounded and throw up more sand.

 The battle now changed to a siege, while from the hills arose that most harrowing of all sorrowful cries, the wail of the Indian women for their dead.
 Through many hours this haunted the ears of the men on the island.
 There were no more attempts to take the island by storm.
 Starvation was the Indian plan.
 At the first of the fight, the scouts had lost their pack mules with all their provisions.
 They had nothing but river water and a dead horse.
-Attempts were made after dark to creep through the Indian lines and carry word to the railroad a hundred miles away.
+After dark, attempts were made to creep through the Indian lines and carry word to the railroad a hundred miles away.
 One attempt failed.
 The Indians were too watchful.
-Another attempt was made, two scouts crept out in the darkness and did not return.
-Those left on the island could not know whether their messengers were dead or not.
+Another attempt was made; two scouts crept out in the darkness and did not return.
+Those left on the island could not know whether their messengers were dead.
 They could only hope and watch the line where the sky and prairie met.
-For a whole week, they lay in their sand pits, drank river water, and ate horse meat.
-The hot sun glared from the sky, the smell of the dead filled the air, the flies buzzed and the Indians glided stealthily about the hills.
+They lay in their sand pits for a whole week, drank river water, and ate horse meat.
+The hot sun glared from the sky, the smell of the dead filled the air, the flies buzzed, and the Indians glided stealthily about the hills.
 A little charge would have captured the island now, but the Indians had suffered too much to try again.
 They preferred to starve the scouts.

-It was in the forenoon of September 25th, when a dark moving patch appeared far off on the prairie.
+In the forenoon of September 25, a dark moving patch appeared far off on the prairie.
 It grew larger until the watchers saw that it was an ambulance and a column of cavalry.
 They knew then that the battle and the siege of Beecher Island were over.
 The Indians fled as the soldiers came near, and soon the starving and wounded were being cared for.